Telegram Sponsored Posts: Pricing Guide

 How to Stack Telegram Sponsored Posts With Other Revenue

 Sponsored posts work best as one layer in a diversified revenue stack.
-The creator economy is worth $314 billion in 2026, growing at 22.7% CAGR according to Precedence Research — and the creators earning the most are the ones combining multiple income streams.
+The creator economy is worth $314 billion in 2026, growing at 22.7% CAGR according to Precedence Research — and the creators earning the most are combining multiple income streams.

 Here is how top Telegram creators stack their revenue: